 The drug card will provide automatic coordination with a spousal drug card (with a potential outcome of 100% payment through the combined cards).

-Any costs associated with the introduction of the drug card for Academic Full-Time and Partial-Load employees will be treated as a cost to the employer.
+Any costs associated with maintaining the drug card for Academic Full-Time and Partial-Load employees will be treated as a cost to the employer.